It's a Wonderful Life: Background

-The original story, The Greatest Gift, was written by Philip Van Doren Stern in November 1939.
+The original story, "The Greatest Gift", was written by Philip Van Doren Stern in November 1939.
 After it was rejected by several publishers, he had it printed as a 24-page pamphlet and mailed to 200 family members and friends for Christmas 1943.
 The story came to the attention of either Cary Grant or RKO producer David Hempstead, who showed it to Grant's agent.
 In April 1944, RKO Pictures bought the rights to the story for $10,000, hoping to turn it into a vehicle for Grant.

 Dalton Trumbo, Clifford Odets, and Marc Connelly each worked on versions of the screenplay before RKO shelved the project.
-In Trumbo's draft, George Bailey is an idealistic politician who grows more cynical as the story progresses, then tries to commit suicide after losing an election.
+In Trumbo's draft, George Bailey is an idealistic politician who grows more cynical as the story progresses, then tries to end his life after losing an election.
 The angel shows him Bedford Falls not as it would be if he had never been born, but if he had gone into business instead of politics.
 Grant went on to make another Christmas movie staple, The Bishop's Wife.

 RKO studio chief Charles Koerner urged Frank Capra to read "The Greatest Gift".
 Capra's new production company, Liberty Films, had a nine-film distribution agreement with RKO.
 Capra immediately saw its potential, and wanted it for his first Hollywood film after making documentaries and training films during the war.
 RKO sold Capra the rights for $10,000 and threw in the three earlier scripts for free.
-(Capra claimed the rights and the scripts cost him $50,000.)
+(However, Capra claimed the rights and the scripts cost him $50,000.)
 Capra salvaged a few scenes from Odets' earlier screenplay and worked with writers Frances Goodrich and Albert Hackett, Jo Swerling, Michael Wilson, and Dorothy Parker (brought in to "polish" the script), on many drafts of the screenplay.